Artur-Panasiuk/llm_manager/README.md

 ## General Idea

-Client sends request with id, prompt, model data and status to database.
+Client sends request with request id, model id (requested beforehand) and user prompt.
 Server scans for requests and processes them accordingly into llm.
-When finished, collection in database is updated with response and status.
-Client scans and fetches database for its updated request marked by id and status.
+When finished, response is avaiable from server at /get/[request id]

 ## Use Cases